-- Preheat grill to medium-high heat and lightly oil the grates.
+- Preheat a grill to medium-high heat and lightly oil the grates.
 Alternatively, heat a greased grill pan over medium-high heat on the stove.
 Remove chicken from marinade, discarding the marinade.
 Grill the chicken on each side for about 5 minutes per side, or until cooked through.
-Allow chicken to rest 5 minutes before slicing into thin strips.
+Allow chicken to rest for 5 minutes before slicing into thin strips.

 - Place corn cobs on the grill at the same time the chicken is being grilled.
 Grill the corn until the kernels bit charred and soft, turning frequently, about 10-12 minutes.

 - Carefully cut off the corn kernels from the cob.
 A great tip is to rest the corn in the opening on a bundt pan and use a knife to carefully remove kernels.

 Assemble Chicken Fajitas

-- Top a tortilla with grilled chicken, salsa verde, a hefty scoop of corn salsa and feta or queso fresco cheese if desired.
+- Top a tortilla with sliced grilled chicken, salsa verde, a hefty scoop of corn salsa, and feta or queso fresco cheese if desired.